Frequently Asked Questions

 node -v

-Create Project Directory: Open your terminal or command prompt and create a new directory for your project_ then navigate into it.
+Create Project Directory: Open your terminal and create a new directory for your project_ then navigate into it.

 Initialize Node.js Project: Initialize the project using npm.
 The